No one likes to talk about death but it is a fact of life.

 But care must be taken because your will can be challenged by anyone who is, or has been, financially interdependent with you such as spouses, children or sometimes those people who are close to you but don't have a strong financial position themselves.

 Note: Your will can even set aside a sum of funds where the profits can be distributed over a longer period of time.

 If minor children are included in your will and are allocated funds, they will need to have a guardian or legal personal representative.

 In your will, you can even put clauses to limit or manage the sale of assets – particularly if you consider them to not be mature enough or subject to undue influence by a third party

 One of the biggest benefits of having a legal will is that it provides certainty upon your death about what your wishes were and how you wanted your assets to be divided.

-This can give your friends and family peace of mind at a sad time and also allows them to mourn you without any additional stress.
+This can give your friends and family peace of mind at a sad time and also allow them to mourn you without any additional stress.

 A legal will can also fast-track the release of your estate to pay outstanding or continuing bills, pay for any funeral requirements, including where and how, and can even assist with organ donations (with additional paperwork).

 It's important to realise that a quick release of your estate will assist family and friends who are beneficiaries to at least get on with their lives and it also makes the work of your executor that much easier.